Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Local Newspapers/Blogs | Mentions, interviews, or event coverage |

 Claim your listings.
 Don't leave them to aggregators.
 Unclaimed profiles often get outdated or overwritten by bots.
-I've seen businesses with accurate Google profiles undermined by an old Yelp listing they never claimed that had the wrong phone number.
-The dental practice had exactly this problem — an old Yelp listing from 2019 with their previous phone number was still live and unclaimed.
+I've seen businesses with accurate Google profiles undermined by an old Yelp listing they never claimed that carried the wrong phone number.
+The dental practice had exactly this problem: an old Yelp listing from 2019 with their previous phone number was still live and unclaimed.
+(Looking at this list now, I notice Tier 3 has gotten thinner over the years; most regional newspaper directories I used to recommend are either paywalled, dead, or so spammy I won't send a client there.
+The ones still worth claiming are usually the city Chamber of Commerce and the one big regional event calendar.)

 | Tool | What It Does | Good For |